 Ta’afulisia et al. v.
 DCYF et al. – youth do not belong in adult prisons

 Young people serving adult-court sentences in Washington are supposed to be held at Juvenile Rehabilitation (JR) centers until they turn 25 years old, in accordance with brain science and human development.
-Yet Green Hill School, a JR facility run by the Department of Children Youth and Families (DCYF), has been transferring young people to adult prison with no warning, process or oversight, in violation of state law.
-CLS sued on behalf of all young people at risk of this unlawful and unsafe practice.
+Yet Green Hill School, a JR facility run by the Department of Children Youth and Families (DCYF), has been transferring young people to adult prison with no warning, process, or oversight.

-This case involves the complex system of “prevailing wages” — the wages which agricultural employers must pay workers on H2-A temporary agricultural visas and local workers on the same farms.
-The system is intended to prevent employers from paying as little as possible when importing workers from other countries.
-However, the process for setting these wages has allowed – even incentivized – the government to authorize rates far below the true market, meaning both H2-A and local workers suffer.
-CLS is representing farm workers whose wages are threatened by the faulty 2019 wage survey and subsequent surveys.
+Agricultural employers are required to pay equal wages to workers with H-2A visas and local workers on the same farms.
+This system of “prevailing wages” is intended to prevent the depression of local wages.
+However, the process for determining the prevailing wage has allowed – even incentivized – the U.S. DOL to authorize pay far below the true market, meaning both H-2A and local workers suffer.
+In two separate cases, CLS is representing farm workers whose wages have suffered due to this faulty system.

 RECENTLY CLOSED CASES